 - Metabolic – high blood pressure, inflammation, autoimmune diseases

-Because there are so many different causes of leaky gut syndrome it’s important to get a full picture of your state of health.
+It is important to get a full picture of your state of health.
+Because there are so many different causes of leaky gut syndrome.
 Diet is a huge factor.
 Moreover, many people see great results by making adjustments to their diet.
-But if there are other factors causing an issue, diet alone might not solve the problem.
-It’s important to consult a professional who is knowledgeable about the leaky gut to address all the underlying causes.
+However, diet alone might not solve the problem if there are other factors causing an issue.
+It is important to consult a professional who is knowledgeable about the leaky gut.
+They will address all the underlying causes.

 First, Eliminate inflammatory foods.
 Processed/fast foods, GMO and pesticide-laden foods, grains, sugar, dairy, caffeine, alcohol, and soy.

 Second, take Colostrum.
 It supports the health of the gastrointestinal tract by promoting cell growth in the intestines.
-This helps to soothe inflammation and heal a damaged gut.
-Chronic conditions are best treated first with three-day bovine colostrum fast — taking colostrum four times a day to allow the gut time to heal before adding food and beverages other than water.
+Additionally, this helps to soothe inflammation and heal a damaged gut.
+Chronic conditions are best treated first with a 3-day bovine colostrum fast.
+Take colostrum four times a day.
+This is to allow the gut time to heal before adding food and beverages other than water.
 Since probiotics may cross into the bloodstream via a leaky gut, the leaky gut must be healed prior to supplementation.
-Lactoferrin in colostrum acts as a prebiotic and stimulates the growth of good bacteria in the gut as well.
+Also, Lactoferrin in colostrum acts as a prebiotic and stimulates the growth of good bacteria in the gut as well.

 Third, Bone Broth.
 It is a highly nutritious, bone broth that helps reduce inflammation and heal the gut.

-Fermented foods – sauerkraut, kimchi, Kombucha, kefir, raw apple cider vinegar (with “mother”).
+Fourth, eat Fermented foods.
+Sauerkraut, kimchi, Kombucha, kefir, raw apple cider vinegar (with “mother”).
 Fermented foods are rich in probiotics.
 These are good bacteria that improve digestion, boost immunity, and promote a healthy weight.

 Fifth, consume Healthy Fats.
 Avocado, fish, coconut oil, olive oil.
 Fat is required for the absorption of some vitamins (the fat-soluble vitamins – A, D, E, and K).
 And it is essential for the production of hormones.

-Steamed Vegetables – an important source of nutrients, vitamins, phytochemicals, and fiber.
+Lastly, eat Steamed Vegetables.
+It is an important source of nutrients, vitamins, phytochemicals, and fiber.